Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

-respectively as the ex post budget and the ex post welfare from implementing the AMT mechanism $\bigs(q^{h,\alpha_n}, \{t_i^{h,\alpha_n}\} \bigs)$.
-The following result is the main theorem of the paper, which states that the results obtained in Theorem \ref{thm:hellwig} can be generalized to any AMT mechanisms $\bigs(q^{h,\alpha_n}, \{t_i^{h,\alpha_n}\} \bigs)$ with increasing and continuous transformations $\{ h_i \}$.
+We now study the ex-ante budget and ex-ante welfare of the AMT mechanism $(q^{n}, \{t_i^{n}\})$ with a general transformation $h$, which are defined in Equations (\ref{eqn:AMT-budget}) and (\ref{eqn:AMT-welfare}), respectively.
+The following result is the main theorem of this paper, which states that the results obtained in Theorem \ref{thm:hellwig} can be generalized to any AMT mechanisms $(q^{n},\{t^{n}_i\})$ with an increasing and continuous transformation $h$.
 It uses the multivariate Berry-Esseen theorem \cite[e.g.,][]{bentkus2005lyapunov} to establish the convergence rate of the multivariate central limit theorem.
-We introduce the following notations for the distributional parameters associated with $h_i(V_i)$ and its correlation with the virtual value $\psi_i(V_i)$.

-\begin{theorem} [Independent Valuations with Unknown Distributions] Let $\{h_i\}$ be a collection of increasing and continuous functions, then the associated AMT mechanism $\bigs(q^{h,\alpha_n},\{t^{h,\alpha_n}_i\}\bigs)$ is DSIC and EPIR.
-The following limiting statements hold true for this mechanism as $n \rightarrow \infty$. \begin{enumerate}[label = (\roman*)] \item Assume the following conditions on the distributional parameters and the cost: